-white pot with bechamel sauce
+white pot with vegan white sauce

 Flour

-Use all-purpose flour for a perfectly smooth and velvety white sauce.
+Use all-purpose flour for a perfectly smooth and velvety vegan white sauce.
 If you want a more wholesome version, you can use whole-wheat flour.

 Nutmeg